mthli/Ninja/Ninja/assets/ninja_introduction_en.md

 ## Screenshot:

-Ninja can __capture entire webpages!__
+Ninja can __capture entire webpages__!

-But that does not mean you could screenshot a very long webpage which may cause the browser to go __Out of Memory__ .
+But that does not mean you could screenshot a very long webpage which may cause the browser to go __Out of Memory__.

 ---